 Anzac Station will be located directly under St Kilda Road near the intersection of Albert Road and Domain Road.

 It will be accessed from 4 entry points.
-One entrance will be located on the outer edge of the Shrine of Remembrance Reserve, another at the Albert Road Reserve and 2 further entrances at the new Domain train/tram interchange directly above the station on St Kilda Road, which features a fully accessible tram super stop.
+One entrance will be located on the outer edge of the Shrine of Remembrance Reserve, another at the Albert Road Reserve and 2 further entrances at the new Domain train/tram interchange directly above the station on St Kilda Road, which features a fully accessible tram stop.

 Anzac Station has been designed as a ‘pavilion in the park’ – an integrated public building and landmark that connects seamlessly with surrounding parklands.